How to Show or Hide Drive Letters in Windows 11 File Explorer

 Managing Drives with Disk Management

-You can use the Disk Management utility to assign or remove drive letters entirely.
+The Disk Management utility can be used to assign or remove drive letters entirely.
 Note: This step requires admin privileges.
 Right-click the Start button and select Disk Management.
-Then, right-click any partition to ‘Change Drive Letter and Paths’ to mount it as a folder instead of a letter.
+Then, right-click any partition to ‘Change Drive Letter and Paths’ to have it appear as a folder in File Explorer instead of a drive letter.

 Using Command Line and Diskpart